Will Diablo Immortal have a beta test?

 In October, Blizzard told investors that Diablo Immortal would move into regional testing soon, so the game will have some kind of beta test.
 That’s the good news.
 However, we don’t really know what those external tests will involve.

 Most Blizzard titles have a lineage on PC, and there’s a pretty familiar formula for how those games are developed and tested.
-But a mobile-first launch is new territory for the Blizzard audience, so it’s unlikely that we’ll have the usual steps of a PTR phase followed by an official release.
+But a mobile-first launch is new territory for the Blizzard audience, so it’s unlikely that we’ll have the usual steps of a PTR phase fol

+Bear in mind that the coming rounds of testing may still be limited to a certain region.
 Mobile games can also have more geographic restrictions than what the Blizzard community is used to.
 Connectivity for mobile hardware varies widely around the world, and different countries have revealed different trends in how they spend money on mobile games.
 Considering the investor call emphasized regional testing, any early trials might happen in just a handful of markets.
 It may also have a gradual launch come release time, appearing in some places ahead of others.
-Right now, we just don’t know.

 Please consider supporting our Patreon!

 Blizzard Watch is a safe space for all readers.
 By leaving comments on this site you agree to follow our commenting and community guidelines.